Awanui: Elingamite tragedy

 On the evening of the 10 November 1902, Captain Alfred Subritzky, master of the Greyhound, was asleep at his home in Awanui, and his ship tied up alongside the Subritzky wharf.
 He was awoken by the sound of hoofbeats, a man galloping on a horse calling his name "Captain Subritzky!"
 The rider drew up outside the house, having ridden hard down from Houhora, all the while yelling "The Elingamite's gone down!
 The Elingamite's gone down!"

 "Where's she gone down son?" asked Captain Subritzky.

 "She hit the Three Kings, sir," he replied.

 After checking his pocket watch, Captain Subritzky realised that the tides were all wrong and the bar at the harbour entrance was hardly covered by the incoming sea.
 He hurried to the Greyhound, roused the crew and made ready for sea wearing sea-boots and pyjamas.
 They poled down the Awanui River, then ran up all available canvas - the ship still had to clear the bar.

 The Greyhound raced at the bar with the auxiliary engine running and the sails set "Goose Wing" fashion, one boom on the port beam, one boom on the starboard beam and the wind blowing from directly astern.
 The bow section cleared and then there was a terrific thump as the keel struck the bar, but the vessel shuddered her way over then ploughed northward and into the open sea.
 The race for the survivors was on.

 The Three Kings Islands are located at the very tip of the North Island.
 The Greyhound was the first ship to commence the search and lifted three dead men from the water, later identified from documents in their clothing as Messer's Green, Parker and C. Johnson.
 Captain Subritzky wanted to hand the bodies over to the SS Clansman and continue searching further out to sea.
 However, the master of the Clansman refused to take possession of them, and so the Greyhound was forced to return to Awanui due to the decaying of the remains.
 The three deceased were buried in an unmarked grave at Saint Joseph's churchyard in Awanui by the crew of the Greyhound and the Reverend Merton.

 World War II

 A Royal New Zealand Air Force aerodrome and base was located nearby at Waipapakauri during World War II.
 At the end of hostilities in 1945, the airbase was closed and facilities abandoned, the far more suitable Kaitaia Airport nearby being developed with a paved runway.

 Marae

 Awanui has three marae affiliated with Ngāi Takoto: Marae and Te Whakamomoringa meeting house, Te Pā a Parore Marae and Te Pā A Parore meeting house, and Waimanoni Marae and Wikitoria meeting house.
-It also has a marae affiliated with the Ngāti Kahu hapū of Patu Kōraha: Kareponia Marae and Patukoraha meeting house.